angular/angular/aio/content/guide/angular-compiler-options.md

 The strictness flags that this option enables allow you to turn on and off specific types of strict template type checking.
 See [troubleshooting template errors](guide/template-typecheck#troubleshooting-template-errors).

-When you use the Angular CLI command `ng new --strict`, it is set to `true` in the new project's configuration.
+Set to `true` in the created workspace configuration when creating a project using the Angular CLI.

 ### `trace`